 Archive | #1 Quantum control in ultracold atoms with Martino Calzavara

 What is ML4Q&A?

 Because voice is the new thing!
-Well, this may be part of it, but we also want to offer content in different formats and make the travel sessions between the different locations of ML4Q (once traveling is possible again) more interesting by giving you something to listen to.
+Well, this may be part of it, but we also want to offer content in different formats and make the travel sessions between the different locations of ML4Q – now that traveling is finally possilble again – more interesting by giving you something to listen to.